ITA Program Overview

 • Helping facilitate interactive and project-based group work activities and assignments

-• Grading.
+• Grading is not the responsibility of an ITA.
 ITA responsibilities listed above do not include grading or any activity that ask students to judge students in the class.
 Any grading required is done by the instructor and/or TAs.

 • A dedicated Canvas site built by experienced ITAs and CNDLS